Eccenux/nvm-node-up/README.md

 # nvm-node-up

-Welcome to **nvm-node-up**!
+Welcome to **nvm-node-up** (or **nvm-up** for short)!
 This script allows you to manage **Node updates over nvm** on Windows.
 Crucially, it enables copying modules from an installed version to a new one.
 The provided PowerShell command is `nvm-up`.

-Below, you'll find information on how to get started, along with links to more details about *nvm-node-up*.
+Below, you'll find information on how to get started, along with links to more details about *nvm-node-up* (docs).

-**PRE RELEASE NOT FOR GENERAL USE**.

 ## 📌 Documentation